8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 You might use a technique like square breathing, simply counting to 5 on both inhale and exhale.

-Or, try an app that gives you visual timing cues for slow in and out breaths like Breathe2Relax (Free; iOS and Android).
+Or try an app that gives you visual timing cues for slow in-and-out breaths, like Breathe2Relax (Free; iOS and Android).

 2. Identify distorted thinking

-Of course, that kind of thinking only increases anxiety.
+Of course, that thinking only increases anxiety.

 To help you calm and redirect your thoughts, focus on identifying cognitive distortions.